-Herbicide Name HRAC MOA Rate per Treated Acre; Time of Application Comments Fluazifop-P-butyl Fusilade DX 2 EC A Do not apply more than 24 oz/acre per application and not more than 72 fl oz/ acre per year, with a minimum of 21 days between applications.
+Herbicide Name HRAC MOA 1 Rate per Treated Acre; Time of Application Comments Fluazifop Fusilade DX 2 E А Do not apply more than 24 fl oz of product per acre per application and not more than 72 fl oz per season and a minimum of 21 days between applications.
 Apply as needed to control emerged actively growing grasses.
 Repeat applications may be necessary to control many species.
-Plants are more susceptible in early stages of development rather than when mature (at seedhead formation).
+Plants are more susceptible in early stages of develop- ment rather than when mature (at seedhead formation).
 Controls annual grasses and perennials such as Bermuda, guinea, and torpedo.
 Does not control broadleaf weed species.
-Repeat applications (at 3-4 week intervals) will be required for guinea grass and torpedograss.
-Guinea grass should be treated when 6-12 inches tall.
+Repeat applications (at 3-4 week intervals) will be required for guineagrass and torpedograss.
+Guineagrass should be treated when 6-12 inches tall.
 Do not apply Fusilade to grasses under stressed conditions.
 Visible effects of herbicide activity on most grasses will be apparent in 2-3 weeks.
 If used according to label directions, Fusilade will not injure citrus.
-For spot treatment, use 1% v/v solution Fusilade with 1% crop oil concentrate or 0.25% nonionic surfactant in 30-40 GPA.
-Mesotrione Broadworks 4 L F2 Do not exceed 6 fl oz/ac at the first application.
-Do not exceed 12 fl oz/ac or more than 3 applications within a 12-month period.
-Allow at least 12 weeks between two subsequent applications of 6 fl oz/ac each, and at least 6 weeks between one application of 6 fl oz/ac and one or two subsequent applications of 3 fl oz/ac.
-The use of a crop oil concentrate at 1% v/v or nonionic surfactant at 0.25% v/v is recommended.
+For spot treatment, use 1% v/v solution Fusilade with 1% crop oil concentrate or 0.25% nonionic surfactant in 30-40 gal per acre.
+Mesotrione Broadworks 4 L F2 Do not exceed 6 fl oz/A at the first application.
+Do not exceed 12 fl oz/A or more than 3 applications within a 12 month period.
+Allow at least 5 months between applications at 6 fl oz/A, and at least 6 weeks between applications of 6 fl oz/A and subsequent applications at 3 fl oz/A. The use of a crop oil concentrate at 1% v/v or non-ionic surfactant at 0.25% v/v is recommended.
 The addition of ammonium sulfate is suggested.
-Provides short-term residual weed control, and can be tank mixed with nonselective postemergence products to broaden the weed control spectrum, or with several preemergence products to lengthen residual weed control.
+Provides short-term residual weed control, and can be tank-mixed with non-selective postemergence products to broaden the weed control spectrum as well as several preemergence products to lengthen residual weed control.
 Consult the label for allowable tank-mix partners.
-Sethoxydim Poast Plus 1.0 EC A 2.25-3.75 pt/acre.
-Do not exceed 15 pt/acre per year.
+Sethoxydim Poast Plus 1.0 EC А 2.25-3.75 pt of product per acre.
+Do not exceed 15 pt per acre per year.
 Apply as needed to control actively growing grasses.
-Repeat applications may be necessary for perennial species and guinea grass.
+Repeat applications may be necessary for perennial species and guineagrass.
 Controls annual and perennial grasses such as Bermuda, guinea, and torpedo.
 Does not control broadleaf weeds.
 Repeat applications (at 3-4 week intervals) may be required for control of more troublesome species.
 It is advantageous to apply Poast Plus to grasses less than 12 inches in height.
 Do not apply Poast Plus to grasses under stress conditions.
-Visible effects will generally be observed within 2-3 weeks, depending upon environmental conditions.
+Visible effects will generally be observed within 2-3 weeks depending upon environmental conditions.
 Carrier volume should not exceed 20 GPA.
-For spot treatment use a 1.5%-2.25% v/v solution of Poast Plus with 1% crop oil concentrate.
+For spot treat- ment use a 1.5-2.25% v/v solution of Poast Plus with 1% crop oil concentrate.
 If used according to label directions, Poast Plus will not injure citrus.
-Saflufenacil Treevix E 1.0 oz per treated acre as a postemergence-directed spray application.
+Saflufenacil Treevix Е 1.0 oz of product per treated acre as a postemergence- directed spray application.
 For optimum burndown activity, an adjuvant such as methylated seed oil must be used and should be combined with ammonium sulfate.
 Controls many broadleaf weeds.
 Does not control grass weeds.
 Thorough spray coverage is required for control of emerged broadleaf weeds.
 Avoid contact with tree trunks, especially young trees, until bark is fully formed.
 Do not exceed 3 applications per year and applications must be separated by 21 days.
-Increased efficacy has been observed at spray volumes of 20 to 40 GPA.
-2,4-D Embed Extra 0 1.0-4.0 pt per treated acre as a postemergence-directed spray application.
-The application should be made only when there is no hazard from spray drift.
-Controls annual and perennial broadleaf weeds.
-Use coarse, low- pressure sprays and sufficient water for thorough coverage of weeds.
-Apply when weeds are small and actively growing.
-Apply only to groves that have been established for at least 1 year.
-Avoid contact with tree trunks and foliage.
+Increased efficacy has been observed at spray volumes of 20 to 40 gpa.